 When we say green tea shampoo, we don’t necessarily mean using green tea as a shampoo for hair.
 However, green tea has been said to be a very good treatment.
 How does one use it you ask?
 Well, most women boil green tea, allow it to cool and rinse their hair with it.
 Some also take the tea and mix it into their deep conditioners.
 The antioxidants found in the tea help rejuvenate and strengthen hair.

-Green tea also contains vitamin B which can be beneficial to the overall healthy and soft feeling of your hair.
-Some women also believe that green tea has helped them with regrowing their hair.
-Maybe this could be your alternative to a hair growth shampoo.
+Green tea also contains vitamin B which can be beneficial to the overall soft, healthy feel of your hair.
+Some women also believe that green tea has helped them with regrowth.

 We’re saving the hot green tea for drinking purposes only and we have a reason.
-We have something that requires less missing time and more wash and repeat.
 TRESemmé Botanique Nourish and Replenish Shampoo is infused with green tea and we are amazed by how clean and refreshing it makes hair feel!
 According to TRESemmé, this detoxing shampoo removes impurities to return lackluster locks to their former glory.
 You’ll want to pair it with the coordinating Conditioner for the full effects.